pinohu/DYNASTY/ohu-legacy-codex/volume-ix-resources/README.md

-# Volume IX: Resources & References
+﻿# Volume IX: Resources & References

-**Status**: ✅ **100% COMPLETE**
+**Status**: âœ… **100% COMPLETE**
-**Quality**: ✅ **PRODUCTION-READY**
+**Quality**: âœ… **PRODUCTION-READY**
 **Date**: December 2024

 ---

 ## Overview

-Volume IX serves as the comprehensive operational toolkit for the The Legacy Codex.
+Volume IX serves as the comprehensive operational toolkit for the Legacy Codex.
 It provides production-ready forms, templates, scripts, vendor directories, and compliance guides that support the implementation of all strategies outlined in Volumes I-VIII.

 ---